-The guiding principle underlying the President's FOIA Memorandum and the DOJ's 2009 FOIA Guidelines is the presumption of openness.
+The guiding principle underlying DOJ's FOIA Guidelines is the presumption of openness.

 Please answer the following questions in order to describe the steps your agency has taken to ensure that the presumption of openness is being applied to all decisions involving the FOIA.
 You may also include any additional information that illustrates how your agency is working to apply the presumption of openness.